christian-moon-18/JOS-3/project-resources/JOS3 Heat Transfer Visualization - Technical Design Document.md

-# Technical Design Document
+# Technical Design Document UPDATED
 ## JOS3 Heat Transfer Visualization Module

-**Version:** 1.0
+**Version:** 1.1
 **Date:** January 2025
 **Author:** [Your Name]
-**Status:** Draft
+**Status:** Updated with Conductive Heat Transfer

 ---

 ## 1. Executive Summary

 This technical design document outlines the implementation strategy for a heat transfer visualization module for JOS3.
-The module will be developed as a standalone package that interfaces with JOS3 output data, providing 3D/2D visualizations of heat transfer mechanisms in a humanoid model.
+The module will be developed as a standalone package that interfaces with JOS3 output data, providing 3D/2D visualizations of heat transfer mechanisms in a humanoid model. **This updated version includes support for visualizing conductive heat transfer from therapeutic cooling/heating devices.**

 ## 2. System Architecture